hectormiguel1/CodeDiff-Project-1/README.md

     @Override
     public Set<Entry<K, V>> entrySet() {}

-    /**
-     * Function used to add keys and values to the hash map.
-     *
-     * @param key:   key the value belongs to.
-     * @param value: value to be inserted.
-     */
     public V put(K key, V value) {}

-    /**
-     * Utility Function to remove a node from values array.
-     *
-     * @param key: Key owner of the node to remove.
-     */
     private void removeNode(Key<K> key) {}

-    /***
-     * Function used to remove the key from the Hash Map, this will also remove all the Values associated with that key.
-     * @param key : Key to remove from Hash Map.
-     * @return: the first value attacked to the key.
-All items are removed though.
-     */
     public V remove(Object key) {}

     @Override